 This latest round of financing from Northzone will allow Sqore to focus on product development and to invest in a dedicated sales unit, further consolidating its position as an international leader in the online recruitment space.
 Sqore will take competition-based recruitment to the mass market, making its platform the tool of choice for innovative employers who wish to reach the best talent available globally.

-Niklas Jungegård, CEO of Sqore comments: “We are delighted to have the endorsement and financial backing of Northzone to take us into our next phase of development and growth.
-Our vision is simple: we want Sqore to help people realise their full potential, whilst also helping more companies and organizations to attract the best talent from around the world.
+Niklas Jungegård, the CEO of Sqore commented: “We are delighted to have the endorsement and financial backing of Northzone to take us into our next phase of development and growth.
+Our vision is simple: we want Sqore to help people realise their full potential, whilst also helping more companies and organisations to attract the best talent from around the world.
 Regardless of how skills are acquired – through traditional university education, online courses, practical experience or self-taught – Sqore allows these skills to be tested and put to use, thereby connecting the best candidates with the right companies and organisations.”

-Bjørn Stray, General Partner and Co-founder of Northzone comments: “We believe that Sqore is a genuinely disruptive and innovative player in the recruitment space, offering a solution to the high levels of unemployment that can often be found amongst young people today.
+Bjørn Stray, General Partner and co-founder of Northzone commented: “We believe that Sqore is a genuinely disruptive and innovative player in the recruitment space, offering a solution to the high levels of unemployment that can often be found amongst young people today.
 Skills acquired outside of formal education can be invaluable, and the competitive element of Sqore’s model has proved to be hugely successful in connecting talented individuals with the right opportunity for them, and allowing organisations to measure candidates’ performance.
 Sqore’s vision of opening up the employment market has significant global potential, and we look forward to helping develop the platform even further.”